 Level of Rehabilitation Services Patient Categories Remarks Local (municipal) general rehabilitation - Level 1 C and D The majority of patients will have category C or D rehabilitation needs.
-These individuals will travel satisfactorily down the path from injury/illness to independence with the help of their level 1 local rehabilitation and support services: For example, a patient admitted following a moderate stroke may have acute treatment followed by 4-6 weeks rehabilitation in municipal medical center's rehabilitation unit may then transfer satisfactorily on to their local community rehabilitation services without the need for specialized rehabilitation.
+These individuals will travel satisfactorily down the path from injury/illness to independence with the help of their level 1 local rehabilitation and support services: For example, a patient admitted following a moderate stroke may have acute treatment followed by 4-6 weeks rehabilitation in municipal medical center's rehabilitation unit may then transfer satisfactorily on to their local community rehabilitation.
 However, a small minority of patients will have more complex needs requiring specialized rehabilitation.
 A few will have very complex needs or profound disabilities, requiring a tertiary specialized rehabilitation service.